 The PI (Proportional and Integral) controller is a commonly used method in control systems to correct for error between the commanded setpoint and the actual value based on some type of feedback.

 In the case of KEB drives, the PI controller is implemented in the speed control portion of the closed-loop control block diagram.
 The command speed could be from a PLC, while the provided feedback can be from an encoder or calculated based on our Sensorless Closed Loop (SCL) control.

 The first step of the PI controller is simply to calculate the margin of error between the commanded and actual speed at that specific point of time.
 This error is then fed into the PI control algorithm, which can be broken into its respective Proportional and Integral parts.

 The first step of the PI controller in a VFD is the proportional control, which is the simpler of the two.
 The proportional control is used to immediately respond to any error between the command and actual speeds.
 The larger the error, the more effect the proportional controller will have on the output in order to eliminate the error as quickly as possible.

 The first term in this section is the Bias.
 This is a constant value and is typically set equal to the initial commanded output.
 Thus with no initial error, there would be a smooth transition from open to closed loop.

-Added to this bias is the product of the error at that point in time and the proportional controller gain.
+Added to this bias are the product of the error at that point in time and the proportional controller gain.
 This gain is a programmable value in the KEB drive.
 The higher the value, the quicker the control will adapt to error.
-However if the gain is too high, it will overshoot the command because it is over controlling.
+However, if the gain is too high, it will overshoot the command because it is over-controlling.